 Data

-To become a data driven company, they would have to implement methodologies that put data at the center of decision-making.
+To become a data-driven company, they would have to implement methodologies that put data at the center of decision-making.
 When doing so, insurance companies need to keep in mind that the customer experience is most important.
 They would also have to aim to reinforce a proper data culture throughout the company.
 By combining data and AI in decision-making processes, insurance companies will be able to provide optimal offers for their clients.

 The bottom line

 AI has led to disruptive changes in the insurance industry.
-For insurers to be successful and be strong competitors in their industry, they would have to be AI-based carriers which harness the benefits of AI to create products suited to the needs and wants of clients.
+For insurers to be successful and be strong competitors in their industry, they would have to be AI-based carriers that harness the benefits of AI to create products suited to the needs and wants of clients.
 Insurance companies should always keep in mind that AI does not have to be a threat to their business.
 The technology should be used to create opportunities within their industry to create a space for the insurance company to thrive.